sree314/csc293-fall23/printerhelp/firstprint.md

 ## Upload G-code and Print

-Upload the G-code you prepared to the printer using the **Upload Gcode and Print**.
+Upload the G-code you prepared to the printer using the **Upload and Print**.
 Make sure the doors are closed.

 The printer will now begin printing.
 You should observe the following: